microsoft/vscode-cmake-tools/docs/debug-launch.md

 > **Note:**
 > These launch.json configurations are to be used specifically from the UI of the Test Explorer.

-The easiest way to do this is to construct the debug configuration using `cmake.testProgram` for the `program` field, and `cmake.testArgs` for the `args` field.
+The easiest way to do this is to construct the debug configuration using `cmake.testProgram` for the `program` field, `cmake.testArgs` for the `args` field, and `cmake.testWorkingDirectory` for the `cwd` field.

 A couple of examples: